Skip to content

 --max-parallel-layouts -P Sanity limit for total parallel layouts

---on-conflict -o error, restart, rename, mergeNewWindowsOverwriteMatchingWindows, or mergeNewWindowsSkipMatchingWindows
+--on-conflict -c error, restart, rename, mergeOverwrite, or mergeSkip

 --exit -e backToShell, terminate, or killWindow after each command exits